appcelerator-developer-relations/appc-sample-3dtouch/README.md

 ## Quick Actions

 Press firmly on the app icon to reveal the static *Quick Actions* or *Application Shortcuts*.
-Once you've used the app add and then view a picture you will also see the dynamic shortcut:
+Once you've used the app add and then view a picture, you will also see the dynamic shortcut:

 ![shortcuts](docs/shortcuts.png)